Love heading out on the lake with your friends, family, and a couple of kayaks?

 It’s a campground that can only be accessed from the water and is located on the popular Raystown Lake.
 With the vault toilets, picnic tables, and fire rings, you’re pretty much living in the lap of luxury (as far as kayak camping goes).

-Kayak camping at a place like this is a nice way to work out the kinks with the gear you pack without being too far out in the middle of nowhere.
+Kayaking to a place like this is a nice way to work out the kinks with your kayaking gear without being too far out in the middle of nowhere.

 To find similar places like this near you, just google “paddle-in campgrounds near (location)”.
 Or try one of the other destinations below.